 Expect Crude Oil prices to trade higher today: Angel Commodities

-According to Angel Commodities, on the MCX, oil prices are expected to trade higher today.
+According to Angel Commodities, expect oil prices to trade higher today on bargain hunting at lower levels although high oil inventories in the US still remains a cause of concern.

 Angel Commodities' report on Crude Oil